GeoscienceAustralia/Wind_multipliers/README.rst

 Start to run all_multipliers.py.
 The results are located under output folder (created automatically during the process) under root directory.

-This software implements parallelisation using PyPar for MPI handling.
-To run it in parallel mode, use
-mpirun -np ncpu python all_mulitpliers.py, while ncpu is the number of CPUs adopted.
+This software implements parallelisation using mpi4py for MPI handling.
+To run it in parallel mode, use mpirun -np ncpu python all_mulitpliers.py, while ncpu is the number of CPUs adopted.